← Back to Research

 At possession

-Under-construction properties are registered via a Sale Agreement registered at the Sub-Registrar's office.
-For ready-to-move properties, the Sale Deed is registered directly.
-Registration charges in Telangana: Stamp Duty 4% + Registration Fee 0.5% of the property's guideline value (or actual price, whichever is higher).
-GST on under-construction properties: 5% of property value (for affordable housing: 1%).
+Registration charges in Telangana: Stamp Duty 4% + Registration Fee 0.5% of guideline value.
+GST on under-construction: 5%.
 Before taking possession, do a thorough snagging inspection — document every defect in writing.
-Developers are obligated to fix structural defects for 5 years under RERA.
+Developers must fix structural defects for 5 years under RERA.

 Checklist